The 24 best VR games of all time (so far)

 If you want to experience how much an already successful driving experience benefits from virtual reality, you should get into one of the detailed cockpits of Project Cars 2.
 Slightly Mad Studios included the VR mode in the development right from the start.

 Drive over 180 cars in many modes, including the American IndyCar Series.
 There are also rally tracks, but they are not as successful as in DiRT Rally 2.0.
-Instead, Project Cars 2 shines with detailed, crisp cockpits and excellent driving behavior that lets you feel every bump – or your braking.
+Instead, Project Cars 2 shines with detailed, crisp cockpits and excellent driving behavior that lets you feel every bump — or braking.
 Extensive car setups and a career mode provide long-term motivation.

 In addition, there are different times of day and the associated lighting conditions, right up to night races.
 As usual, the steering wheel and pedals increase the immersion considerably, but the racing game can also be enjoyed in VR with a gamepad.
 The distance to the car in front of you can be estimated much better on a good VR headset than a monitor, and the steering behavior is also much better.